APTrust/dart-docs/docs/dart2/developers/plugins/format_readers.md

+---
+description: >-
+  Write a DART 2 format reader plugin to list and read the contents of tar, zip, OCFL, and other file formats.
+---

 # Format Readers

 Format readers read file formats like tar, zip, OCFL, etc. Format readers provide methods for listing the contents of a directory or serialized file, and for reading individual files from the directory/file.